felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 fulfilling, and closer to our true ambitions.

-If you personally suffer from learning anxiety and made it this far in this blog post, I am in awe of you.
+If you personally suffer from learning anxiety and made it this far in this text, I am in awe of you.
 You are among the courageous few that made it to the end.
 Seriously, lift your favorite arm and give yourself a pat on the back from me.
 I am confident that you are already on the right
 path: the real journey begins here, if you accept it.
 I hope the ideas